 Which hybrid formats can you use?
-We were asked whether it is possible to organize classes in which two groups of students come in after each other to both attend an hour of a lecture.
+We have been asked whether it is possible to organise classes in which two groups of students come in after each other to both attend an hour of a lecture.
 This is not possible because of the Campus Protocol.
 Students enter the classroom and are allowed to stay there for a maximum of 4 hours.
-After that the classroom will be cleaned.
-In the meantime, no other group is allowed in (because group 2 will then come into contact with the viruses of group 1).
+After that, the classroom will be cleaned.
+In the meantime, no other group is allowed in (because group 2 would then come into contact with the possible viruses of group 1).

-What is possible, for example, is: letting students come to Leiden every other week.
-While 50% is present in the room, the other 50% participate from home.
+A possibility, for example, is: letting students come to Leiden every other week.
+While 50% is present in the lecture room, the other 50% participate from home.
 An online student could help moderate the chat if a large group of students is present online.

 You can decide on how you want to use your assigned time slot.
 The rule is: as long as students don't leave the room, hang around and then come back in, or other students come in, you can set it up however you like.
-The faculty does not determine which forms of work lecturers 'should' choose and you have flexibility as long as you adhere to the Campus protocol.
+The faculty does not determine which forms of work lecturers 'should' choose and there is flexibility as long as you adhere to the Campus Protocol.
 Of course, you may also end your lecture after the regular two hours.
-In some cases, the room will be empty after that.
+In some cases, the room will be empty afterwards.
 Students can stay in the room if they want to.

-Wondering what options you have for (digital) assessment in the upcoming semester?
+Wondering what options there are for (digital) assessment in the upcoming semester?
 This flowchart provides you with all possible formats:

 - On-campus assessment (if you meet the requirements)

 - Online via Remindo with proctoring by ProctorExam